garden-io/garden/docs/guides/migrating-to-bonsai.md

+---
+order: 1
+title: Migrating to Bonsai
+---

-# Migrating your configuration for Bonsai
+# Migrating to Bonsai

 **Bonsai** is the codename for Garden 0.13.